Libensemble/libensemble/docs/platforms/theta.rst

-Although libEnsemble workers on the MOM nodes can technically submit user applications to the compute nodes directly via ``aprun`` within user functions, it is highly recommended that the aforementioned :doc:`job_controller<../job_controller/overview>` interface be used instead.
-The libEnsemble job controller features advantages such as automatic resource detection, portability, launch failure resilience, and ease of use.
+Although libEnsemble workers on the MOM nodes can technically submit user applications to the compute nodes directly via ``aprun`` within user functions, it is highly recommended that the aforementioned :doc:`executor<../executor/overview>` interface be used instead.
+The libEnsemble executor features advantages such as automatic resource detection, portability, launch failure resilience, and ease of use.

 Theta features one default production queue, ``default``, and two debug queues,